HQInterview/devops-engineer-assignment-v2/README.md

 5. High Security
 6. Self-healing
 7. Cost-efficiency
-- Please also create the above design in Google Project Playground
+- Please also create the above design in Google Project Playground, and tell us URL that we can access this app when you submitting assignment.
-- We will give you all access, but if you think you need something we didn't provide.
+- If you think you lag of something we didn't provide.
 Please let us know.
-- If you found anything that require developer changes, please let us know when you submitting assignment.
+- If you found anything that require developer changes, please let us know in text when you submitting assignment.

 ## What score ?
 - We favour infrastructure-as-a-code